ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     aws s3 cp ${YOUR_RESULTS_BUCKET}/ . --exclude "*" --include "*.out.gz" --recursive

+Running "ls" in the CloudShell should list a file named "batch_000-blastp-swissprot.out.gz".

 ElasticBLAST breaks your set of queries into multiple batches and runs one search per batch.
 Your results are returned with the results of each batch in a separate file.

-Running "ls" in the CloudShell should list 21 files named something like "batch_000-blastp-refseq_protein.out.gz".
+For this small database, there is only one batch.
+Larger searches will have multiple batches.

-Use the commands below to decompress the first batch and then view with "less".
+Use the commands below to decompress the results and then view with "less".

 .. code-block:: bash

-    gunzip batch_000-blastp-refseq_protein.out.gz
+    gunzip batch_000-blastp-swissprot.out.gz
-    less batch_000-blastp-refseq_protein.out
+    less batch_000-blastp-swissprot.out

-You will see tabular output with matches to the refseq_protein database.
+You will see tabular output with matches to the swissprot database.
 The output also includes the super-kingdom and scientific name of the database sequence found.
 The queries come from a WGS study of viral metagnomes (`BDQA <https://www.ncbi.nlm.nih.gov/Traces/wgs/BDQA01>`_) so having the taxonomic information helps you to determine whether a query is really from a virus and which one.

-The results for one query, GBH21861.1, are shown below.
-The first match covers the entire query, the second covers most of it, and both are statistically significant, as judged by the expect value.
+The results for one query, GBH21753.1, are shown below.
+Both matches cover most of the query and the database sequences, and both are statistically significant, as judged by the expect value.
 This report lists the super-kingdom as "Viruses" in both cases.
 The scientific names are in the rightmost fields (scroll the window to see these).

 ::

-    # BLASTP 2.11.4+
+    # BLASTP 2.13.0+
-    # Query: GBH21861.1 hypothetical protein [viral metagenome]
+    # Query: GBH21753.1 RdRp [viral metagenome]
-    # Database: refseq_protein
+    # Database: swissprot
     # Fields: query acc.ver, subject acc.ver, % identity, alignment length, mismatches, gap opens, q. start, q. end, s. start, s. end, evalue, bit score, subject super kingdoms, subject sci name
     # 2 hits found
-    GBH21861.1      YP_009480351.1  81.384  419     78      0       1       419     1       419     0.0     712     Viruses Callinectes sapidus reovirus 1
-    GBH21861.1      YP_009665171.1  68.932  412     128     0       6       417     2       413     0.0     612     Viruses Eriocheir sinensis reovirus
+    GBH21753.1      Q9INJ1.1        42.799  1236    661     21      8       1222    3       1213    0.0     894     Viruses Banna virus strain JKT-6423
+    GBH21753.1      Q698V5.1        27.635  1205    766     35      62      1210    62      1216    8.43e-95        333     Viruses Eriocheir sinensis reovirus isolate 905

-You can see more information on these database matches at `YP_009480351.1 <https://www.ncbi.nlm.nih.gov/protein/YP_009480351.1>`_ and `YP_009665171.1 <https://www.ncbi.nlm.nih.gov/protein/YP_009665171.1>`_
+You can see more information on these database matches at `Q9INJ1.1 <https://www.ncbi.nlm.nih.gov/protein/Q9INJ1.1>`_ and `Q698V5.1 <https://www.ncbi.nlm.nih.gov/protein/Q698V5.1>`_

 .. _elb_aws_cleanup: